 Do you accept my insurance?

-Elite Edge Physical Therapy operates outside the confines of insurance limitations.
+Elite Edge Physical Therapy is in network with Independence Blue Cross and also operates outside the confines of insurance limitations.

 Insurance often restricts services to a specific injured part rather than treating the person as a whole.
 It also undervalues the importance of both prevention and high-level performance as these services are typically not covered.
 At Elite Edge, there are “No Limits” to your care.
 Your treatment is 100% tailored to meet your needs, and we focus on training you to independently manage your condition rather than being dependent on frequent follow-up appointments.

 What is the difference between a wellness assessment and a physical therapy appointment?

 A wellness assessment is not for painful conditions.
 Wellness assessments are meant to identify problems (weakness, limited range of motion, etc) that could lead to injury and address them with an exercise program.
 These are preventative medicine visits.

 Physical therapy visits are to treat painful conditions and/or injuries.
 Things like a sore neck or back, injured shoulder, sprained ankle, etc. If this sounds more like your situation, you need to be a physical therapy patient.
 PT visits will go beyond just a prescribed home exercise program and may include manual (hands on) therapy, patient education, and taping.